October 7, 2021

 FinTech and market structure in financial services: Market developments and potential financial stability implications

-The FSB working group, chaired by Bank of Canada Advisor Stephen Murchison, issued a report that sets out the analysis behind the FSB’s proactive assessment of the potential implications of crypto-assets for financial stability.
+February 14, 2019: The FSB working group, chaired by Bank of Canada Advisor Stephen Murchison, issued a report that assesses the impact of fintech on the structure of the financial system.

 Crypto-asset markets: Potential channels for future financial stability implications